dchrzanowski/mtml/README.md

 - `h` the custom helpers lib which has the following methods:
   - `abort(reason)` aborts the application's execution, pass in a string as the `reason`
   - `askUser(prompt)` ask for input from the user via the command line, provide a string as the `prompt`
   - `getArg(number)` get the command line argument provided at index `number`.
-In you'd run from the command line `mtml my.scenario.mtml foo.json`, then `my.scenario.mtml` is argument 0 and `foo.json` is argument 1.
+Example: if you would run from the command line `mtml my.scenario.mtml foo.json`, then `my.scenario.mtml` is argument 0 and `foo.json` is argument 1.

 # Command line arguments
 Two command line arguments are available: